SVA2021/funbox/README.md

 ## Comments to test

- -Font Exo2 connected from GoogleFonts, because otf file have partially support by IE 11
+ - Font Exo2 connected from GoogleFonts, because otf file have partially support by IE 11
+ - Pixel perfect checking was made OK